thomasgazzoni/rxjs-ddp-client/README.md

 ## Usage Exemple

- - First you need to create a custom DDPClient that will extend from the base class DDPClient (for example my-ddp-client.ts).
+ - First you need to create a custom DDPClient class that will extend from the base class DDPClient (for example the below file my-ddp-client.ts).
- - In this custom DDPClient class you need to implement your DDP app logic (Collections names, DDP server url, etc)
+ - In this custom DDPClient class you need to implement all your DDP app logic (Login, Collections names, DDP server url, etc)

 ```ts
 // my-ddp-client.ts